 Financial Security and Travel

-Fraud protections to Debit Card fraud monitoring: To help secure your card from fraudulent and unauthorized activity, access to your Visa Debit Card or Visa Credit Card can be restricted from use in certain high-risk locations or merchants.
-To further protect you, you may receive phone calls, texts and/or emails asking you to confirm if suspicious purchases are valid or not.
-We will ONLY ask you to verify if you did make the purchase(s) or not, we will not ask for account or personal information over text and/or email.
+Fraud protection and debit card fraud monitoring: To help secure your card from fraudulent and unauthorized activity, access to your Visa debit card or credit cards can be restricted from use in certain high-risk locations or merchants.
+To further protect you, you may receive phone calls, texts, and/or emails asking you to confirm if suspicious purchases are valid or not.
+We will ONLY ask you to verify if you did make the purchase(s) or not; we will not ask for account or personal information over text and/or email.
 Keeping you protected and reducing fraud is important to us.

 While the use of credit and debit cards makes traveling easier, it also means being more prepared before heading out on your next big vacation.
 Consider these best practices when using electronic payments abroad.

+- Notify the Bank prior to departure.
 If your travels take you out of state and you wish to have access to your Peoples Bank account during that time, please contact customer service at least 48-hours prior to departure to have the restriction lifted.
-You can obtain additional information regarding protecting your account while traveling on our website at: https://www.peoplesbank-wa.com/safetravel.